How to Lead Effective Team Meetings

 The best managers understand the importance of these events, and they understand that producing a great meeting takes planning and deliberate effort.
 This article offers ten tips to help you take advantage of this valuable collaboration time with your team.
 Here are tips on how to strengthen your team meetings.

 Have a Positive Attitude About Meetings

 It is the single most important thing a manager can do as a leader to improve team meetings.
-I’m shocked at how many managers are proud to proclaim their dislike of meetings.
-To achieve significant results, solve problems, make decisions, inform, inspire, collaborate, and motivate, managers need to work with people.
+It's surprising how many managers are proud to proclaim their dislike of meetings, but to achieve significant results, solve problems, make decisions, inform, inspire, collaborate, and motivate, managers need to work with people.

 That means occasionally getting those people together in a room or on a conference call and talking to them.
 Managing isn’t about sitting in the office with the door shut sending emails.
 As a leader, try looking at meetings as the manifestation of leadership.
 It’s leadership show time, not something to dread like a trip to the dentist.